FelixHartramf/sudoku-solver/README.md

 Those 3 Strategies are used from top to bottom.
 If "Set missing" doesn't set a number, "Set alone" is used.
 So Brutforce is only used if it is neccassary.

 Those 3 are enogh to solve all sudokus fast enough.
-See ToDo-Section for ideas to make it better.
+See ToDo-Section for ideas to make it better and maby faster.

 ## Purpose
 This is a explorative project.
 I used it to learn about Rust and some of the features of the build process.
 That is the reason why some features are excessivly used, others not at all and a few probably wrong.
 So don't take it as an example for good Rust code.

 ## ToDo
+- [ ] Better Docs
-- More Sudokus for testing and benchmarking
+- [ ] More Sudokus for testing and benchmarking
-- More solving strategies for solving (e.g. twins, dripples, X-Wing)
+- [ ] More solving strategies for solving (e.g. twins, dripples, X-Wing)
-- Multithreading for faster solving?
-The time it takes to manage the threads might be higher than the time that is saved due to multithreading.
-But it needs to be tested.
+- [x] ~~Multithreading~~ After I quick test, I don't think that it is worth it.
+The overhead is to mouch and the parallism to short.
+It is better/cleaner/easier to just use `RUSTFLAGS="-C target-cpu=native"` for the speed up.
-- Support for other Sudoku variant (e.g. Killer Sudoku)
+- [ ] Support for other Sudoku variant
+    - [x] X Sudoku
+    - [ ] Killer Sudoku
+    - [ ] Hyper Sudoku
+    - [ ] Even-Odd Sudoku
+    - [ ] Comparison Sudoku
-- Player Moves aren't counted as aspected
+- [ ] Player Moves aren't counted as aspected

 ## Help me get better
 I still need to learn a lot about Rust, good documentation, naming, programm structure and more.
-So if you have any suggestions please open a Issue.
+So if you have any suggestions please open an issue.